SoFi Invest vs. Wealthfront – Overview

 If you want human financial planners, you will also need to turn to SoFi.
 Though other robo-advisors offer human financial planners, SoFi is the only robo-advisor to do so without charging account management fees.

 Wealthfront also offers smart beta and risk parity investment strategies, for investors seeking an opportunity to outperform the market returns.
+Their customizable portfolios offers do-it-yourselfers low fee investment management.

 We like Wealthfront because it’s one of the oldest robo-advisors and is a proven company.
 Their investment board includes Burton Malkiel, one of the foremost investment minds today and author of “A Random Walk Down Wall Street”.
 So their investment strategy has a lot of history and research behind it.